dhshah1112/CMPE_255_Assignment3/README.md

 The aim for this assignment was to do principled step by step and phase by phase data science with the three methodologies i.e. KDD, SEMMA and CRISP DM.

 We needed to demonstrate a project which used all stages of the the methodology.
 It was mentioned in the assignment that we can use detailed help from chatgpt/gpt4 for making sure each and every stage and all the subtasks were fully complete and in depth and in detailed.
 I have verified the chatgpt code manually and all the steps were included in the code.
-Every methodology required a different dataset, so I used 3 differenrt dataset.
+Every methodology required a different dataset, so I used 3 different dataset.
 Link for the datasets: https://drive.google.com/drive/folders/1WKHDeDOkp_b7BVxIT-sTxo01TivtlqSk?usp=sharing